 - Call 1-800-325-6000 to find the Western Union location nearest you.

-Funds normally reach our office within several hours.
-Western Union will notify the appropriate U.S. Embassy or Consulate by telegram that it is authorized to disburse funds to the recipient.
+Funds normally reach the U.S. Embassy in Havana within several hours.
+The Department of State will notify U.S. Embassy Havana that it is authorized to disburse funds to the recipient.
 However, it is important to understand that the funds are disbursed only during normal office hours, not on weekends or local holidays when the Embassy is closed.
-The Embassy disburses funds in the foreign country’s currency and not in U.S. dollars.
+The Embassy disburses funds in Cuban pesos and not in U.S. dollars.